Bitcoin Whale — Input Parameters Guide

 Cooldown after a guard trips (minutes) (default: 15) — Cooldown length after any trip.
 Strictly time-based; always clears afterward — never permanent.

-Delete pending orders when a guard trips (default: true) — Remove unfilled pendings on a trip.
+Delete pending orders when a guard trips (default: true) — Remove unfilled pendings on a trip (freeze-level aware — see Built-in Safeguards).

 Log guard events to the Experts journal (default: true) — Verbose guard/order logging.

-Enable news filter (MT5 economic calendar) (default: true) — Pause new orders around scheduled events, sourced from the MT5 economic calendar (no WebRequest needed).
-Fails safe if the calendar is unavailable.
+Enable keyword-based USD news filter (MT5 calendar) (default: true) — Pause new orders around scheduled events whose name matches your keywords, sourced from the MT5 economic calendar (no WebRequest needed).
+Requires the calendar to be available for the account/terminal.

-Stop trading this many minutes BEFORE news (default: 30) — Halt window before an event.
+Stop trading this many minutes BEFORE a matched event (default: 100) — Halt window before a matched event.

-Stop trading this many minutes AFTER news (default: 30) — Halt window after an event.
+Stop trading this many minutes AFTER a matched event (default: 60) — Halt window after a matched event.

-Close open positions when a news window starts (default: false) — Flatten positions when a news window begins.
+Close open positions when a news window starts (default: true) — Flatten open positions when a news window begins.

-Delete pending orders during the news window (default: true) — Remove pendings during the window.
+Delete pending orders during the news window (default: true) — Remove pendings during the window (freeze-level aware).

 === Dashboard ===

-Show on-chart info panel (default: true) — Show or hide the panel (market state, spread, per-strategy pending/position counts, guard status, broker stop/freeze levels, news status).
+Show on-chart info panel (default: false) — Show or hide the panel (market state, spread, per-strategy pending/position counts, guard status, broker stop/freeze levels, effective SL, news status).

 Corner: 0=TL 1=TR 2=BL 3=BR (default: 0) — Anchor corner of the panel.